NBISweden/workshop-reproducible-research/docs/conda.md

 ```

 Note that all that was needed to carry out the analysis and generate these files and results was `environment.yml` (that we used to create a Conda environment with the required packages) and the analysis code in `code/run_qc.sh`.

-# Where to go next?

-## Version tracking with git
-It is obvious that these two files (`environment.yml` and `run_qc.sh`) are essential for reproducing the data analysis.
-A very convenient way to keep track of these files (and others) is to set up git version control.
-The contents of these files, and their history, can then be safely tracked and stored in the cloud (e.g. at GitHub or Bitbucket).
-[Go to the git tutorial](git.md).

-## Workflow management
-We now performed several analysis steps with the code in `run_qc.sh`.
-That is ok, but it can quickly get complicated when the analysis workflow gets more complex and is split over several code files.
-Suddenly it is not obvious what code to run and in what order after you have made some change to the analysis.
-Always rerunning everything can be a solution for small projects, but is not feasible in for example next-generation sequencing.
-A good solution to this is to use a workflow manager.
-[Go to the Snakemake tutorial](snakemake.md).